icbm-iupui/IU_OpenSPIM/README.md

 in the multiview acquisition tab and via a new DAC slider control for setting AOTF transmission and filterwheel position.

+This repo was orginally forked in 2015 with the intention of pulling it back to the master but in the time I forked it and made my changes, significant changes were made to the master making it difficult to merge.
+Thus, for now, this is record of the changes that could be implemented in the current OpenSPIM plugin to support an AOTF and FW from within the plugin.

 # Original README

 The [OpenSPIM](http://openspim.org/) project is a collaboration between multiple